pierreblavy2/elec-dice/README.md

 (3) This resistor is used as a pulldown for switches, a wide range of values between 1K to 20K does the job.

 (4) These diodes are used to protect the 74hc595 when we press more than one switch.
-The diode forward voltage drop must be strictly lower than 2V in order to have sufficient voltage on the ATTiny85 input pin.
+The diode forward voltage drop must be lower than 2V in order to have sufficient voltage on the ATTiny85 input pin.

 # Pictures